 We are planning for each day at POP to be filled with the same summer magic we know and love.
 In addition to all the great things that the kids love to do at camp, trips out of camp may be limited and will depend on conditions this summer.
 We plan on creating COVID-safe interactions for siblings and camp sisters, as we know how important those relationships are!

 The first part of the summer will look a little different than usual with social distancing measures similar to those at school and COVID-19 testing before we are able to mix together larger numbers of campers or age groups.
-In the first phase of camp before our day 4 testing, New York State requires masks to be worn by unvaccinated campers in the bunk except when resting or sleeping.
-Vaccinated campers will not be required to wear their masks in the bunk.
+In the first phase of camp before our day 4 testing, campers will spend most of their time with their bunk.
+No campers will not be required to wear their masks in the bunk.

-Campers will wear masks when interacting outside their “groups”.
+Unvaccinated campers will wear masks when interacting outside their “groups”.
 These groups, starting first with bunks, will get larger over time and in phases based on rates of COVID-19 at camp.
-Generally speaking, if we bring multiple “groups” together, we’ll mask.
-We will also wear masks in the dining room except when eating.
+Generally speaking, if we bring multiple “groups” together indoors or where there is limited space, we’ll mask.

-Vaccinated campers will not have to wear masks at camp, except in rare situations such as in a vehicle.
+Vaccinated campers will not have to wear masks at camp, except in rare situations such as in a vehicle or in the infirmary.

 Trips out of camp will be somewhat limited for safety to reduce visits to crowded places this summer.
 We are excitedly planning for outdoor adventure trips like whitewater rafting and zip lining, hiking, and camping, pizza nights off camp, and, of course, trips to our favorite ice cream shops!
 There will be no additional Sub, Senior, and Peaker Trip Charges this summer.
 These trips will be available to both vaccinated and unvaccinated campers, but the percentage of campers vaccinated in an age group will have an impact on trip planning.